Forms, Policies, and Fees

-Since your therapist cannot be available to you on a 24-hour basis, Psychotherapy Associates operates an on-call rotation in which practice therapists alternate taking emergency evening and weekend telephone calls.
+Since your therapist cannot be available to you on a 24-hour basis, Psychotherapy Associates operates an on-call rotation in which practice therapists alternate taking urgent care evening and weekend telephone calls.
 This treatment service is available to currently active Psychotherapy Associates patients.
 Fees for on-call services are charged by the responding clinician.

-What Constitutes an Emergency
+What Constitutes Urgent Care

 You may feel free to contact the on-call clinician if the problem with which you are dealing cannot and should not wait until your next therapy session.

-Feeling miserably depressed or anxious, or being so upset that you are unable to meet your day-to-day responsibilities also meets the definition of an emergency, if you have already tried to solve the problem yourself via use of coping strategies such as journaling, practicing relaxation exercises, meditation, practicing calming self-talk and other approaches you and your therapist may have identified.
+Feeling miserably depressed or anxious, or being so upset that you are unable to meet your day-to-day responsibilities also meets the definition of an urgent problem, if you have already tried to solve the problem yourself via use of coping strategies such as journaling, practicing relaxation exercises, meditation, practicing calming self-talk and other approaches you and your therapist may have identified.